Paralleling Switchgear Maintenance

 - Bus detail

-Inspecting for corrosion, loose connections, hot spots, and other abnormal conditions that may not yet be affecting system operation is crucial to ensuring reliable operation throughout the years.
+Inspecting for corrosion, loose connections, hot spots, and other abnormal conditions that may not yet be affecting system operation is crucial to ensuring reliable operation.
+Our FSEs will make any and all maintenance recommendations based on the following observations:

-The technicians will also perform complete system function test, if allowed, to ensure that all synchronization and control systems work as designed.
+LionHeart technicians can complete full-service system function test to ensure that all synchronization and control systems work as designed.
 If possible, technicians will test alarms and protections of the switchgear system.
-We will also clean switchgear enclosure, cubicles, and bus detail (if accessible and de-energized).
+We will also clean the switchgear enclosure, cubicles, and bus detail (if accessible in isolation and de-energized).

 We believe no organization should ever be at risk due to the failure of their critical power systems.
 LionHeart is the team you need for peace of mind.